SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/values.md

 Validation error codes:

 *   1 – field is required but has no value
-*   2 – field value type doesn’t match field type
+*   2 – field value type doesn't match field type
 *   3 – field value is null
 *   4 – value index out of bounds
 *   5 – invalid value size